Two Years After Quitting My Job, I Found Myself Building in Canada

 English has been one of the main threads of these two years, and the part I worried about most.

-What I did not expect was that it would later become the starting point for Joe Speaking.
+What I never expected was that it would become the starting point for Joe Speaking.

 At first, Canadian Language Benchmarks (CLB) level 9 felt almost out of reach.
-In IELTS terms, that meant 8777, or 8 in listening and 7 in the other three bands, with every sub-score meeting the requirement.
-I knew my level too well at the time, so I did not really believe I could get there.
+In IELTS terms, that meant 8777: an 8 in listening and 7s in the other three bands, with every sub-score hitting the mark.
+I knew my level too well back then.
+I did not really believe I could get there.

 I wrote about this before in Toward That Farther Purity: My Multi-Dimensional Experience in New Zealand.
-It was only after traveling in New Zealand for two weeks and speaking with dozens of native speakers that I realized my spoken English was usable.
+It was only after two weeks of traveling New Zealand, talking with dozens of native speakers, that I realized my spoken English was actually usable.
 Only then did I apply for a Canadian study permit.

-Speaking had always been a source of anxiety for me, but in practice, it rarely caused serious problems.
+Speaking had always been a source of anxiety for me, yet in practice it rarely caused serious problems.
 The most direct lesson was simple: just say it.
 Language is for communication, not perfection, especially in daily life.

-One conversation left a particularly strong impression on me.
+One conversation stays with me.
 In October 2024, I talked with Owen at school for an entire evening.
-I shared a lot about my past, and that was the first time I realized I could speak in English for that long, and go that deep.
+I shared a great deal about my past, and it was the first time I realized I could speak in English for that long, and go that deep.

 Blog post image

-But honestly, clearly describing everyday life is still hard.
-I need to thank Mark here.
+But honestly, describing everyday life clearly is still hard.
+I owe thanks to Mark here.
 He encouraged me to describe my daily life in my own words, then gave me feedback.

-I did not stick with it in early 2025.
-By the summer, after realizing that my score had not improved much after a year in Canada, and after watching immigration scores keep rising, CLB 9, and even CLB 10, suddenly became urgent.
+I did not stick with the habit in early 2025.
+By summer, after realizing my score had barely moved despite a year in Canada, and watching immigration cutoffs keep climbing, CLB 9, and even CLB 10, suddenly became urgent.

 That urgency became one of the reasons I built Joe Speaking.

-I did not want more templates, memorized answers, or fake conversation practice.
-What I needed was speaking practice that felt natural and closer to real communication.
-That is why I later spent months building the real-time IELTS speaking simulation feature.
+I did not want more templates, memorized answers, or fake conversation drills.
+What I needed was speaking practice that felt natural, closer to real communication.
+That is why I later spent months building the real-time IELTS speaking simulation.

-On the night of May 16, 2026, when I received the text message and saw that I had reached CLB 9 in one attempt, I was genuinely thrilled.
+On the night of May 16, 2026, when the text message arrived and I saw I had reached CLB 9 on my first attempt, I was genuinely thrilled.

 It was not just a score.
 It felt like a problem I had carried since arriving in Canada had finally loosened.
 More importantly, I did it with Joe Speaking, the product I built myself.